fegomes/libsdlpp/docs/documentation/getting-started.md

 ---
-layout: post
+layout: page
-title: "Getting Started"
-date: 2023-07-06 18:37:54 -0300
-categories: sdl libsdlpp hello example
-description: Getting Started
+title: Getting Started
+permalink: /getting-started/
 ---
-This is the first example to using libsdlpp
+This is the first example (Hello World) to using libsdlpp

 ```cpp
 #include "libsdlpp/window.hpp"